Big data is ‘levelling the playing field’ for charities, says Microsoft

 The Lloyds report also found that charities which are more digitally experienced are 28% more likely to attract additional funding.

 Eve Joseph, Microsoft’s UK Responsibility Manager and Tech4Good Lead, said: “I believe technology can be a powerful force that opens exciting opportunities for charities to achieve their missions and accelerate their impact.
 But for this to happen, it is fundamental for charity leaders to have a basic understanding of technology and to embed digital in their strategic planning.

 “This event is all about helping charities in Scotland to begin this journey and to hear from our employees, offering support to help charities understand the positive impact technology can have on their charitable missions.”

-Tech4Good, which is a key Microsoft philanthropies initiative championed and run by Microsoft interns from across the UK, was held at Microsoft’s Scottish headquarters in Edinburgh, in partnership with the SCVO, Scotland’s charity membership organisation, and the Technology Trust, a foundation connecting charities with technology offerings.
+Tech4Good, which is a key Microsoft philanthropies initiative championed and run by Microsoft interns from across the UK, was held at Microsoft’s Scottish headquarters in Edinburgh, in partnership with the SCVO, Scotland’s charity membership organisation, and the Charity Digital, a foundation connecting charities with technology offerings.

 “SCVO is delighted to be involved with Microsoft in bringing Tech4Good to Edinburgh,” said Sally Dyson, Head of Digital Participation at the group.
 “We’re all about helping charities and voluntary organisations stay up-to-date with the ever-changing digital scene.
 Tech4Good is a great opportunity for organisations to get to grips with what’s happening right now and hear direct from Microsoft about what might work for them.”